STAY 7 NIGHTS, GET 50% OFF 7TH NIGHT (SEE 'RATES' FOR QUALIFYING SEASONS & DETAILS)

 Before the Sterling Highway (a section of which is now the Old Sterling Highway) between Anchor Point and Homer was completed, homesteaders traveled to and from Homer mostly via the beach using horse-drawn wagons or carts, Jeeps, or on foot.
 The mail was also transported from Homer to Anchor Point via the beach until the completion of the highway between the two towns in December 1948.

-Among Anchor Point’s historical structures is the Anchor Point bridge, a single-car steel truss bridge, which can be accessed via the Old Sterling Highway and spans the Anchor River.
-The bridge was completed in the winter of 1948 and is still used today.
+Among Anchor Point’s historical structures was the Anchor Point bridge, a single-car steel truss bridge, which could be accessed via the Old Sterling Highway and spanned the Anchor River.
+The bridge was completed in the winter of 1948.
+However, the bridge was relaced in 2022.